SmoolPerson/red_heart/README.md

-uses rotation/scaling matrices to rotate and scale a red heart
+uses rotation/scaling matrices to rotate and scale a red heart. change time.sleep() to have a higher value if the console is glitchy